Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    1. No longer used the old ChakraCore API for Windows (Internet Explorer-like API);
-   2. Optimized a memory usage.
+   2. Optimized a memory usage;
+   3. `MaxStackSize` configuration property was removed from the version for .NET Standard 1.3.

    =============
    DOCUMENTATION